Mac Mail Setup

 - Select Add Other Mail Account and click Continue.

-- If this option is enabled, deselect Automatically Setup Account in order to manually configure the email account, and then click Continue.
+- If this option is enabled, deselect Automatically Setup Account to configure the email account manually, then click Continue.

-- If you wish to have the account automatically configured, simply leave the option selected and follow the prompts provided by the Mail Setup Assistant.
+- If you want your account to be automatically configured, you need to keep the option selected and follow the instructions provided by the Mail Setup Assistant.

 - Click Sign In.

-- Enter the settings for the Incoming Mail Server.
-You can choose to use either the IMAP or POP3 settings.
+- In the Account Type section, you can choose to use either the IMAP or POP settings.

 Incoming Mail Server:

 mail.example.com or full.servername.comPlease replace "example.com" with your email's domain name.
-You can also use the server hostname that you can find in your cPanel's homepage, Welcome email, or Customer Portal.Secure SSL/TLS Settings:
+You can also use the server hostname that you can find on your cPanel's homepage, Welcome email, or Customer Portal.Secure SSL/TLS Settings:

 Non/SSL Settings: